Gabriel-Dalton/Mailto-Link-Generator/README.md

 ### Get Started

 Ready to try it out?
-You can view the live demo and start using the tool [here](https://your-username.github.io/mailto-link-generator/).
 If you have any feedback, issues, or suggestions, feel free to open an issue in this repository.

----

-This explanation gives potential contributors and users a clear understanding of what the project does, why it's useful, and how they can contribute to it.
-It also sets expectations and encourages engagement from the community.